baigel2/baigelbytes/content/stories/2amatures.md

                   "Try not to get arrested before you leave the carpark ok boys, surely you can manage that can't ya?"

 Neither Tom or James say a word.
 They just head out to the carpark to their car.
-As soon as they do though they see that all the tyres have been flattened with knives.
+As soon as they do though they see that all the tyres have been punctured.
 The hood is up and the battery has been thrown through the windshield.

 "Ahh Fuck!"
 Shouts Tom.